The EU Maritime Profile – the maritime cluster in the EU

 Ships have to be registered (flagged) to a country in order to sail.
 The EU Member State-flagged fleet represents a significant part of the world fleet, both in terms of absolute numbers, gross tonnage (the ship’s internal volume) and deadweight (how much weight a ship can carry):

-And in terms of gross tonnage, EU Member State-flagged ropax vessels make up over half of the total of all ropax ships worldwide
+And in terms of gross tonnage, EU Member State-flagged Ropax vessels make up over half of the total of all Ropax ships worldwide:

 Ownership and age